lambdee-board/lambdee-board-web-app/README.md

 The controller should be named `API::UsersController` (`app/controllers/api/users_controller.rb`), and the route should be `/api/users/:id`

+##### Plain Old Ruby Objects

+All regular Ruby classes and modules should be kept inside the `app/internal` folder.

 ##### Database models

 All `ActiveRecord` models (classes that represent a single record from a particular database table) should be defined under the `DB` namespace.

 Let's say that you want to define a User model.
 The class should be named `DB::User` (`app/models/db/user.rb`) with the database table named `users`.

+The `app/models` folder is supposed to store only `ActiveRecord` related classes/modules.

 ##### Configuration files